gweintraub/gweintraub.github.io/resume.md

 					<li><strong>QA Engineering Intern</strong>, <a href="http://www.fuzzproductions.com">Fuzz Productions</a>, New York, New York, <small>March 2014 - April 2014</small></li>
 					<li>
 						<ul class="resume_tier_2">
-							<li>Creating test strategies, developing and implementing automated test scripts, and manually testing multiple apps and websites in an Agile environment.</li>
+							<li>Created test strategies, developed and implemented automated test scripts, and manually tested multiple apps and websites in an Agile environment.</li>
 							<li>Client projects included Android and iOS apps for the New York Post and WeightTraining.com.</li>
 					</ul>
 					</li>